The beginnings of Jewish life in Hamburg

 The modern history of Germany’s Jewish minority was characterized by several peculiarities in its social structure, which, generalizing somewhat, could be summarized thus: only in some places, including Hamburg for a time, was the share of German Jews in the overall population ever larger than one percent.
 From the early modern period until the National Socialist takeover, Jews mainly lived in the Southwest and East of the German territories and, at least since the late 19th century, also in some urban centers such as Berlin or Hamburg.
 They stood out from the general population as particularly urbanized and also by their remarkable upward social mobility, often the result of a higher level of education.
 At the same time they displayed specific occupational patterns and a trend towards an ageing population due to a noticeable decline in births.
-There were considerable regional differences due to varying legal conditions for settlement, starting a family, the inheritance of rights, etc. As early as the seventeenth and 18th century, Hamburg and Altona became centers of settlement for the Jewish minority.
+There were considerable regional differences due to varying legal conditions for settlement, starting a family, the inheritance of rights, etc. As early as the 17th and 18th century, Hamburg and Altona became centers of settlement for the Jewish minority.
 Hamburg’s Ashkenazi Jewish community developed from its beginnings in Altona in 1650 following several failed attempts.
 At the beginning of the 19th century there was a noticeable population growth in the German-speaking territories when the Jewish population within three decades increased from 260,000 people around 1815 to about 400,000 by the time of the 1848 revolution.
-This development unfolded in parallel to a growth in the general population—where the increase took a much less pronounced course than among the Jewish minority, however.
+This development unfolded in parallel to a growth in the general population — where the increase took a much less pronounced course than among the Jewish minority, however.
 Since the founding of the Kaiserreich, a fundamental demographic and a resultant economic change was occurring.
 Around 1870, German Jews lived in about 2,000 small and mid-sized communities and four major communities counting more than 2,000 members (Greater Berlin, Wrocław, Frankfurt am Main, and Hamburg).
 Compared to the overall population, they were more mobile and therefore clustered in some regional centers.
 Half of all German Jews lived in Prussia, and after its territory was expanded in 1866 their share rose to 62 percent.
 A fifth of German Jews lived in Bavaria.
 Beginning in the 19th century there was a noticeable trend towards urbanization (by 1910 a quarter of all Jews lived in major cities).
 Of course this trend did not only occur among the Jewish population since it was a result of the new economic perspectives cities offered for both Christians and Jews due to industrialization.
 Hamburg was home to the largest Jewish community in northern Germany.
 For a time it had an unusually high share in the overall population at 5 percent around 1800, and it was characterized by a mixed population of both Ashkenazi (6,299 individuals) and Sephardic (130 individuals) Jews.
 The number of Hamburg’s Jews rose to its highest level in 1925, when there were 19,904 Jewish individuals, which was about 1.7 percent of the overall population.
 During the years of National Socialist persecution which began in 1933, around 10,000-12,000 Jews emigrated from Hamburg while some remained in the city and survived in so-called “mixed marriages.”
 A few months after the end of the Second World War a new Jewish congregation counting about 80 members was founded.
 Today Hamburg’s Orthodox Jewish congregation has more than 2,000 members while the Liberal congregation founded in 2004 has roughly 500 members.

 The expulsion of Jews from the Iberian Peninsula in the 15th century and from most cities and numerous territories in the Holy Roman Empire in the late 15th and early 16th centuries, which led to the formation of Landjudenschaften, were of central significance for Hamburg’s Jewish history.
 Jewish settlement in Hamburg began at a time when other cities were expelling their Jewish population.
 Thus Hamburg’s Jewish history begins relatively late and at a very unusual time for a city.
 In the course of the 16th century a demographic turn occurred, and urban communities once again grew.
 Altona and Hamburg now became significant: around 1600 Ashkenazi Jews were allowed to settle in the hamlet of Altona.
 In 1612 they were granted a so-called Generalgeleit, and within a decade they created a functioning community structure counting 30 Jewish families.
 From Altona the Ashkenazi Jews tried to establish themselves in Hamburg as well.

 In the last third of the 16th century, Hamburg became a popular trading place for English and Dutch merchants as well as a refuge for those fleeing religious persecution in the Iberian Peninsula, most of whom migrated to Hamburg via Amsterdam.
-They were so-called “New Christians,” i.e. baptized Jews (cristãos novos, conversos, Marranos) belonging to the group of Sephardic Jews.
+They were so-called “New Christians,” i. e. baptized Jews (cristãos novos, conversos, Marranos) belonging to the group of Sephardic Jews.
 The Portuguese, still nominally Catholic at this time, became the first Jews permitted to settle permanently in this Protestant port city.
 In 1595 there most likely were seven Portuguese families living in Hamburg; in 1609 their number had increased to 98 individuals.
 When these migrants reconverted to Judaism, however, the city assembly demanded their expulsion.
 The city prevented this, and they were allowed to remain in Hamburg as long as they did not establish their own Jewish infrastructure.
 The Sephardic Unified Congregation founded in Hamburg in 1652 counted about 600 members.

 In the 17th and 18th centuries, Hamburg and Altona were two central places of settlement for German Jews.
 Following several failed attempts, Hamburg’s Ashkenazi Jewish community developed from Altona beginning in 1650.
-In 1671 their congregation united with those of Hamburg and Wandsbek to form the so-called Dreigemeinde.
+In 1671 their congregation united with those of Hamburg and Wandsbek to form the so-called triple congregation Dreigemeinde.
 Hamburg’s Jewish population slowly grew and at the turn of the 19th century had become one of the largest in Germany, counting 6,000 individuals.
 The share of Jews in Hamburg’s overall population had now grown to more than five percent.
 In the 19th century their number increased further and eventually more than doubled to 14,000 people.

 With emancipation new professions opened up and consequently the occupational profile of the Jewish minority changed.
 It resulted in their continuous social ascent to the newly emerging bourgeois middle class.
 Just as earlier restrictions on one’s choice of profession had widely differed regionally, so the change in professions and the willingness among the Jewish minority to change professions varied considerably.
 For the most part this was due to the fact that the regulations regarding permits for admission to a trade or the acquisition of land and real estate were different from state to state.